Parents and Students

 To streamline the work permit process, minors may go to the Department of Labor website to complete and print an employment certificate.
 This certificate must still be certified by the Board of Education.

 A signed and notarized Georgia DDS Certificate of Attendance form is required in order to apply for a Learner's Permit.
 This form may be obtained at the Board of Education at 210 Apple Street and is good for 30 days after issuance.

 The following link takes you outside the Irwin County School District website and will open in a new window: Georgia Department of Driver Services - Teen Drivers

-In compliance with the requirements of the Elementary and Secondary Education Act of 1965 (ESEA), the Irwin County School System informs parents that you may request information about the professional qualifications of your student’s teacher(s).
-The following information may be requested:
+In compliance with the requirements of the No Child Left Behind statute the Irwin County School District informs parents of information about the professional qualifications of your student's teacher(s).
+The following information may be provided:

-If you wish to request information concerning your child’s teacher’s qualifications, please contact Heather Purvis at 229-468-7485.
+If you wish to request information concerning your child’s teacher’s qualifications, please contact the principal at your child's school or Heather Purvis at 229-468-7485.